tarantool/doc/sphinx/dev_guide/box_protocol.rst

                              MP_ARRAY

-It's an error to specify an argument of a type that differs from expected type.
+It is an error to specify an argument of a type that differs from the expected type.

 * DELETE: CODE - 0x05
   Delete a tuple